 “From playing such a loveable character in Emmerdale, it’s actually quite a nice challenge to play a character who is completely at odds with that.
 My character Steve is a right piece of work – but you’ll have to see the show to see what I mean.

 The story of My Old Man is so apt for what we’ve been experiencing over the last couple of years – with the rising hate crimes, Brexit and Trump and the mistrust which people have towards each other.
 But it’s also about how most people are good people – but we can just be swayed by events or what we see on the news.

-We are excited to reach out to the vast audiences that saw Jadek and invite them to attend My Old Man.
-However, we are also aiming to engage new audiences, with a big focus on those with Polish heritage and first time theatre goers.
+For My Old Man we reached out to audiences that saw Jadek, however we also aimed to engage new audiences, with a big focus on those with Polish heritage and first time theatre goers.

-For Jadek and My Old Man, we are focusing on one of the play’s key themes of Polish identity.
+For Jadek and My Old Man, we focused on one of the play’s key themes of Polish identity.
 With every production the team not only do extensive research with the people the play is focused on, but they also work directly with them.

 “I’m thirty and I’ve never in my life seen a Polish person on stage or TV, who is not an immigrant, cleaner or drug dealer.
 These are dangerously bad stereotypes” says writer, Francesca, supported by Vice Media Group “Poles are the largest group of foreign nationals, and Polish is England’s second language, but you wouldn’t know that from our programming…There is scant representation of Poles in mainstream British entertainment.”